gadgetron/gadgetron-starter/doc/source/obtaining.md

-# Obtaining and running the Gadgetron-Starter project
+# Obtaining and running the Gadgetron-SimpleFFT project